openziti/ziti/ziti/cmd/ziti/cmd/demo/setup-scripts/single-sdk-hosted.md

 # Purpose

-This script sets up an echo service which is hosted by an SDK application and is accessed by another sdk application.
+This script sets up an echo service which is hosted by an SDK application.

 # Prerequisites